 It’s really a win-win situation; you have nothing to lose by speaking to your doctor after a car accident!

-ACT Policing don’t always attend car crashes, so if they didn’t come out to yours, don’t panic!
-But, if you haven’t already, you should report the accident to the police through this website here.
+ACT Policing don’t always attend car crashes.
+If they didn’t come out to yours, don’t panic!
+If you haven’t already, you should report the accident to the police through this form here.

-Reporting an accident to the police creates another one of those contemporaneous records that we talked about earlier.
+Reporting a motor vehicle accident to the police creates another one of those contemporaneous records that we talked about earlier.
 If you decide to make a claim, sometimes there’ll arguments about whose fault caused the accident.

-Evidence like this (which we call liability evidence) is a really important part of your claim, and it’s important to get it right.
+Evidence like this (which we call liability evidence) is a really important part of your claim.
+It’s important to get it right.

 This means without a report or a submission, you’re going to have a really hard time getting any of your medical or treatment expenses covered by the insurer.

-Like with seeing your doctor, you really have nothing to lose by reporting incidents like your accident to the police.
-It’s really just good practice – you never know how the information you provide might help someone out.
+Just as with seeing your doctor, you really have nothing to lose by reporting incidents to the police.
+It’s really just good practice.
+You never know how the information you provide might help someone.